 Got bread?
-Try Panera Bread for some of the most delicious breads for your sandwiches.
-One of our favorites is sourdough bread.
+Try Panera Bread for some of the most delicious breads for your sandwich making adventures.
+One of our favorites breads for sandwiches is a delicious sourdough bread.
 They even have the recipe on their website.

 It's quite involved and not for the faint of heart.
 If you love baking your own breads, try the recipe below.
 You won't be disappointed in the results.

-I've made sourdough bread before and one thing you need besides patience is time.
+I've made sourdough bread before and one thing you need along with patience is time.
 This is not a recipe you start the day you want your sandwich.
 If you did, you would need to start pretty early in the morning.
+The best starters are nurtured over days, plural.

 I think I'm heading over to Panera Bread right now, what about you?